Do I really need POLQA?

 Mobile Codecs - State of the Art

-The example in this blog comes from an Internet Skype call, and the effect is pronounced and easy to see.
-But the same technique works on a smaller scale in codecs used in mobile networks, and it was here that the limitations of PESQ became clear over a decade ago.
-This prompted interested parties to publish technical reports which suggested that inappropriate use of PESQ measurements could result in unfair or even invalid characterization of codec performance.
-You can see an example of this here.
+The example in this blog is from a Skype Internet call, and the effect is pronounced and easy to see.
+But the same technique works on a smaller scale in codecs used in mobile networks, and that's where the limitations of PESQ became clear over a decade ago.
+This prompted interested parties to publish technical reports suggesting that inappropriate use of PESQ measurements could result in unfair, or even invalid, characterization of codec performance.
+You can see an example of this here .

 And now there is POLQA

-The partial obsolescence of PESQ was also one of the drivers for the development of a new objective technique for voice quality analysis, which eventually led to the first commercial release of POLQA in 2011.
+The partial obsolescence of PESQ was also one of the driving forces behind the development of a new objective voice quality analysis technique, which eventually led to the first commercial version of POLQA in 2011.

-So, our customer’s straightforward question about PESQ vs POLQA has led us down a long path, but we got to the explanation and discovered – guess what?
-That you need to use the right tools for the job!
+So, our client's simple question about PESQ vs. POLQA took us a long way, but we got to the explanation and discovered - guess what?
+That you have to use the right tools for the job!